 Equation – Drop-Down

-From here, you can insert your desired equation to your workbook.
+From here, you can insert your desired equation into your workbook.
 The drop-down contains the commands: Area of Circle, Expansion of a Sum, Binomial Theorem, Fourier Series, and Insert New Equation.

 Sort & Filter